 Also, vegan cupcakes are the best.

 On the savory side, I’ve discovered tons of new foods and cooking methods.
-I’ve been cooking Indian Chick Pea Crepes, Israeli Green Tahini and Ukranian Stuffed Peppers for a start.
+I’ve been cooking Indian Chick Pea Crepes and Ukranian Stuffed Peppers for a start.
 I use ingredients like black salt, seitan, tempeh, nutritional yeast, pomegranate, collard greens, and so many more that were not on my radar before.

 For me, become a vegan was a great way to shake things up and discover new foods.
 What surprises will you find should you become a vegan?
 There’s only one way to find out!